-Randy Hopper, one of the 8 Republican State Senators likely to face a recall by the summer, has no shortage of problems.
+Randy Hopper, one of the eight Republican Wisconsin State Senators likely to face a recall by the summer, has no shortage of problems.
 Worse, he can’t keep his stories straight.
 The Senator, who won his 2008 Senate election by only 163 votes, agreed last week to stripping collective bargaining rights from public employees.
 At the time of his election and even while he served in the Senate, public employees had little reason to believe that Hopper would do such a thing.
 That’s evidenced by his show of support at a lobby day for AFSCME last year, even wearing an AFSCME T-shirt.
 This picture will be a feature of his recall election should he decide to fight it out.

 Then there’s this persistent residency question.
 Hopper, as we all now know, has separated from his wife and spends most of his time with his 25 year-old staffer/mistress in Madison.
 Living outside his district, which includes Fond du Lac and the northeastern part of the state, would violate the law, and indeed a complaint has been filed challenging Hopper’s residency.
 A Hopper staffer claims that the Senator lives in an apartment in his district.
 However, via Phoenix Woman, the Capitol Times checked out the address: